taldr27/Capstone1-Project/README.md

 # Concerts Page

-> This repository will contain a concerts page.
+> This repository will contain a guitarrist convention page and a design of [Cindy Shin](https://www.behance.net/adagio07).

 ## Built With